 Why create a formatted bibliography?
 Three reasons:

 The Library has the current APA, MLA and Chicago style manuals at the Information Desk.
-The 7th edition of the APA style guide is on order.
 For further assistance, check out these links: